-Community college districts are required by law to adopt standards of student conduct along with applicable penalties for violation (Education Code Sections 66017, 66300, 76030, and 76031).
-The Los Angeles Community College District has complied with this requirement by adopting Board Rules 9803, Standards of Student Conduct and 91101, Student Discipline Procedures.
-The purpose of Board Rule 91101 is to provide uniform procedures to assure due process when a student is charged with a violation of the Standards of Student Conduct.
-All proceedings held in accordance with this Board Rule shall relate to an alleged violation of appropriate standards of student conduct.
+The purpose of this Administrative Procedure is to provide uniform procedures to assure due process when a student is charged with a violation of the Standards of Student Conduct.
 These provisions do not apply to grievance procedures, student organization councils and courts, or residence determination and other academic and legal requirements for admission and retention.
-Disciplinary measures may be taken by the college independently of any charges filed through civil or criminal authorities, or both.
+Disciplinary measures may be taken by LACC independently of any charges filed through civil or criminal authorities, or both.